andytang02/louds-trie/README.md

  }
 ```

-Case 4, the current child node in trie2 represents a prefix lexographically less than the current child node in trie1:
+Case 4, the current child node in trie2 represents a prefix lexigraphically less than the current child node in trie1:

 ```
 // This is just the reverse of Case 3